novayo/LeetCode/2007_Find_Original_Array_From_Doubled_Array/README.md

 * Memory Usage: 32.1 MB, less than 76.99% of Python3 online submissions for Find Original Array From Doubled Array.

 > sort + counter

+---

+try_3.py: O(klogk) O(n)

+* Runtime: 2296 ms, faster than 45.00% of Python3 online submissions for Find Original Array From Doubled Array.
+* Memory Usage: 34.4 MB, less than 15.79% of Python3 online submissions for Find Original Array From Doubled Array.

+> sort + counter